Leaders.com

 In this article, learn what an SOP is, why companies need them, and how you can develop one.

 As with any set of instructions, a standard operating procedure must be followed for the task to be performed correctly.
 If you don’t follow the steps in order and as outlined, something will go wrong.
-Think of following an SOP like putting together a couch from IKEA.
+Think of following a business SOP like putting together a couch from IKEA.
 If you don’t follow the instructions, you won’t construct the couch in the right way.
 What you’ll end up with is a mess, a whole new set of annoyances, and probably some bumps and bruises along the way.
+You can follow an SOP template or create one from scratch.

 What Types of SOPs Are There?

 Standard operating procedures come in several forms, many of which you may already be familiar with.
-As you look at the following types, think of which ones may work best for the procedure you want to record.
+As you look at the following types of SOP documents, think of which ones may work best for the standard operating procedure you want to record.

 1. Step-by-Step